-In compliance by the Company on the directive by the Office of the President of the Philippines imposing stringent social distancing measures on March 15, 2020, the Company ceased production of content the same day.
-This cease on production was further extended after the cease-and-desist order issued by the NTC to the Company.
+In compliance with the directive by the Office of the President of the Philippines imposing stringent social distancing measures on March 15, 2020, the Company ceased production of content the same day.
+This production stoppage was further extended after the cease-and-desist order was issued by the NTC to the Company.
+Instead, the Company decided to align the number of programs based on partnerships closed by the Company with various Free-to-Air operators.
+This alignment resulted in a reduction of production costs amounting to \$\mathbb{P}95\$ million or 2.5%.